 Aabha Indian Cuisine

 For authentic Indian food in Carmel, look no further than Aabha Indian Cuisine, which offers lunch and dinner daily at The Barnyard.
-Master chef Bhupender Singh has more than two decades of experience in creating tantalizing dishes, with expertise in balancing spices and complex avors.
+Master chef Bhupender Singh has more than two decades of experience in creating tantalizing dishes, with expertise in balancing spices and complex flavors.
 Chef Singh began his career working at Bukhara restaurant in New Delhi, one of the 50 top restaurants in the world, later opening popular restaurants in the Bay Area and Sonoma.
-Open daily for lunch buet 11:30am– 2:30pm, dinner 5–9pm.
+Open daily for lunch buffet 11:30am–2:30pm, dinner 5–9pm.

 South West corner of The Barnyard

 Carmel’s neighborhood pizzeria for over 30 years, Allegro features eclectic award-winning pizza, as well as traditional Italian fare.
 With private dining rooms and patios, Allegro is a great spot for any event with complete meals to match any budget.
 Featuring pizza, pasta, seafood & steak as well as an array of new pub fare inspired by the on-site craft brewery.
 Kids make their own pizza, puppies eat free and gluten free, vegan & keto choices are available.
 Yes, we deliver!
-Open M– 11:30am–8:30pm, F–Sa 11:30am– 9:30pm, Su 11:30–9pm.
+Open M–Th 11:30am– 8:30pm, F–Sa 11:30am–9:30pm, Su 11:30–9pm.

 Monte Verde Street at Seventh Avenue

-Located within the romantic L’Auberge Carmel, a visit to Aubergine feels like a trip to Europe.
-Executive chef Justin Cogley was named one of Food & Wine’s best new chefs of 2013.
-He has been nominated multiple times for a James Beard award and it’s no wonder—he’s an eloquent and imaginative interpreter of ne seasonal ingredients.
-Executive pastry chef Yulanda Santos delights with stunning and inventive desserts.
-Open daily 6–9:30pm.
+Recently awarded a one-star Michelin rating and located within the romantic L’Auberge Carmel hotel, Aubergine feels like a trip to Europe.
+Executive Chef-Director Justin Cogley was named one of Food & Wine’s best new chefs of 2013.
+He has been nominated multiple times for a James Beard award, and it’s no wonder—he’s an eloquent and imaginative interpreter of coastal seasonal ingredients.
+Executive Pastry Chef Yulanda Santos delights with stunning and inventive desserts at this temple of fine dining.
+Open Tu–Su 6–9:30pm.

 Billy Quon’s SUR